Photo Safari - Winter Tour Options

 Sunrise

 NOTE: Sunrises in the winter are very random and extremely weather dependent.
 Early in the winter only about 40% of the mornings we get great color in the mountains.
 Later in winter the chances for a good sunrise generally increases to about 60%.
-Often we have to adjust plans, so sunrise is a real bet in the winter but when it comes its a great gambel.
+Often we have to adjust plans, so sunrise is a real bet in the winter but when it comes its a great gamble.

 Mummy Range Sunrise - In the winter months the sun's rays hit the Mummy Range the best.
-There is a location along the road we can shot, or hike up a nearby hillside for an amazing panorama of both the Mummy Range and the Front Range including Longs Peak.
+There is a location along the road we can shot, or hike up a nearby hillside for an amazing panorama of both the Mummy Range and a second shot of the Front Range including Longs Peak.
 If we shot by the road it requires a 30 minute before sunrise start.
 The hiking destination which is less than a quarter mile but has a 20-40% uphill grade requires a start time 45 minute before sunrise.

 Moraine Park Sunrise - Moraine Park offers a great view of the mountains with the Big Thompson River running through a grassy meadow.
 This shot is best March 1st and later.
 This is a drive up location which requires a start of 30 minutes before sunrise.
 From there we can hit a variety of landscape locations or search for wildlife.
 We can also strap on the snowshoes and head into the mountains for post sunrise landscapes.